Permissionless-Software-Foundation/psf-multisig-minting/README.md

 - `git clone` this repository.
 - `npm install` dependencies.
 - `./bin/run help` to see a list of available commands.
-- `./bin/run daemon` to create an IPFS node and connect to the network.
-Leave daemon running in order to execute blockchain-based commands.
 - `./bin/run wallet-create` to create a wallet.
 Wallet files are stored in the `.wallets` directory.

 ## License